 Andrea discovered WAHA as a volunteer, worked as a Care Coordinator for 2 years, and now enjoys the role of Intensive Case Manager.
 She has a Masters in Public Health from the University of Sheffield (UK), specializing in health education and sexual and reproductive health.
 Having worked, volunteered, and researched in Costa Rica, Australia, Kenya, India, Sierra Leone, and Nicaragua, she appreciates the challenges of working in the field and problem solving with outside-the-box solutions

-Zahra is a psychology graduate of Western Washington University and now lives and works in Bellingham.
+Zahra is a psychology graduate of Western Washington University and lives and works in Bellingham.
 She enjoys spending time with her two cats, eating local cuisine, and helping people get connected to what they need.
-Zahra is excited to be working at WAHA, where she assists clients to enroll in Affordable Care Act plans during Open Enrollment.
+Zahra is excited to be working at WAHA, where she assists clients in connecting with the care they need, and serving as office DJ.

 Australia is a graduate of Western Washington University with a degree in Human Services & Rehabilitation and Spanish.
 She currently serves as the primary Whatcom County SHIBA liaison to the Office of the Insurance Commissioner.
 Australia is thrilled to be part of a team of statewide volunteers that help promote community education, health literacy, and consumer advocacy among Medicare beneficiaries and their families.

 Mary Ann Percy, MS